Italkebby/Mazda-3-tape-md-aux/README.md

 # Mazda-3-tape-md-aux
 Trying to achieve aux on my car, with bluetooth connection...
 I don't know what will happen.

-Dislaimer: I don't assume any responsabilities about all this stuff
+Disclaimer: I don't assume any responsabilities about all this stuff

 By the way I'm going to summarize down here all info I found: